The Price of Competition: Effect Size Heterogeneity Matters in High Dimensions: Introduction

 where $\|\cdot\|$ and $\|\cdot\|_1$ denote the $\ell_2$ and the $\ell_1$ norms, respectively.
 A variable $j$ is selected by this method at $\lambda$ if $\widehat{\beta}_j(\lambda) \ne 0$, and a false selection occurs if it is a noise variable in the sense that $\beta_j = 0$.
 Formally, we use the false discovery proportion (FDP) and true positive proportion (TPP) as measures of the type I error and power, respectively, to assess the quality of the selected model $\{1 \le j \le p: \widehat{\beta}_j(\lambda)\ne 0\}$:

 As is clear, we wish to select a model with a small FDP and large TPP.

-Strikingly, \Cref{fig:3simulations} shows that \textit{stronger} effect sizes lead to \textit{worse} model selection by the Lasso in terms of the TPP--FDP trade-off and, in particular, this counterintuitive behavior holds uniformly along the entire Lasso path or, equivalently, over all $\lambda$.
-Existing theory often analyzes how the performance of the Lasso and other related procedures, such as the Dantzig selector depends on the regression coefficients through the sparsity of the regression coefficients (see, for example, \citet{wainwright2019high}), which is, however, fixed across the experimental settings.
-From this perspective, therefore, one would expect that the strong signals and weak signals would have yielded the best and worst model selection results, respectively.
-Unfortunately, the counterintuitive results falsify this conventional perspective.
+Despite weaker effect sizes, strikingly, \Cref{fig:3simulations} shows that the Lasso can achieve \textit{better} model selection in terms of the TPP--FDP trade-off and, in particular, this counterintuitive behavior holds uniformly along the entire Lasso path or, equivalently, over all values of $\lambda$.
+Existing theory often analyzes how the worst-case performance of the Lasso and other related procedures depends on the regression coefficients through the sparsity of the regression coefficients (see, for example, \cite{wainwright2019high}).
+However, the sparsity level is fixed across the experimental settings of \Cref{fig:3simulations}.
+In light of this, therefore, one would expect that the strong signals and weak signals would yield the best and worst model selection results, respectively. \Cref{fig:3simulations} shows that this is not necessarily the case.

 Thus, a \textit{finer-grained} structural analysis of the effect sizes is needed to better understand the Lasso in some settings.
-In this paper, we address this important question by proposing a notion that we term \textit{effect size heterogeneity} concerning the regression coefficients in high dimensions.
+In this paper, we address this important question by proposing a concept that we term \textit{effect size heterogeneity} concerning the regression coefficients in high dimensions.
 Roughly speaking, a regression coefficient vector has higher effect size heterogeneity than another vector (of the same sparsity) if the nonzero entries of the former are more heterogeneous than those of the latter in terms of magnitude.
-As a complement to sparsity, effect size heterogeneity will be shown to have a significant impact on how the Lasso performs in terms of the false and true positive rates trade-off: while all the other conditions remain unchanged, the higher the effect size heterogeneity is, the better the Lasso performs.
+As a complement to sparsity, effect size heterogeneity will be shown to have a significant impact on how the Lasso performs in terms of the false and true positive rates trade-off: while the sparsity level of the regression coefficients is fixed, the higher the effect size heterogeneity is, the better the Lasso performs.
 Turning back to \Cref{fig:3simulations}, we note that the strong effect sizes are the least heterogeneous in magnitude, and the weak effect sizes are the most heterogeneous.
 Therefore, the comparisons made in \Cref{fig:3simulations} match well the implication of effect size heterogeneity.